ab4d/Ab4d.SharpEngine.Samples/README.md

 ## Plans for later versions

 - PhysicallyBasedRendering effect
+- Shadows
 - Multi-threaded rendering
-- Post-processing
 - Simplified creation of custom effects
-- Shadows
-- Add support for WebGL so that the SharpEngine can work with Blazor WebAssembly in a web browser (first alpha version is planned for the end of Q2 2025).
+- Add support for WebGL so that the SharpEngine can work with Blazor WebAssembly in a web browser (first alpha version is planned for August 2025).

 ### Notice: